 2024 Migration and Technology Monitor Fellows

 We are delighted to welcome our second Migration and Technology Monitor Fellows!
-After over 100 applications, we are thrilled to work with and learn from people with lived experience of migration from all over the world, as they interrogate technology, surveillance, and migration.
+We are thrilled to once again work with and learn from people with lived experience of migration from all over the world, as they interrogate technology, surveillance, and migration.

 Our fellowship program aims to create opportunities for people with lived experience to meaningfully contribute to research, storytelling, policy, and advocacy conversations from the start, and not as an afterthought.
 Among our aims is a collaborative, intellectual, and advocacy community committed to border justice.
 We prioritize opportunities for participatory work, including the ability to pitch unique and relevant projects by affected communities themselves.
-Read our 2023 press release to learn more.
+Read our 2024 press release to learn more about our selection process and ethos behind our fellowship and community building.

 Joining the community are: